 When you are ready to publish Guidelines, click on the Publish toggle so it appears pink.
 Now all the users in your Pickit community can view Guidelines.

 Users will be able to access Guidelines both on the web at app.pickit.com and in the add-in.
-In either location, they can navigate to the More icon and select Guidelines.
+In either location, they can navigate to Guidelines icon.
 This will launch a new window they can navigate by clicking the arrows on the screen or by using arrows on their keyboard.